Tommy Makem

 The tragedy sent Makem on a new path.
 Kidder Press continued to pay him, but as he was unable to work, he decided to further his acting career in New York City.
 He hooked up with a fellow Irishman he’d met the year prior, Liam Clancy.
 The pair had met while folk song collectors were recording Makem’s mother, Sarah Makem, a woman who was renowned for her recollection of traditional Irish songs.

-The Clancy Brothers and Tommy Makem took off, playing for John F. Kennedy and on popular television programs like The Ed Sullivan Show, The Tonight Show with Johnny Carson, The Mike Douglas Show and The Steve Allen Show, and influencing a generation of Irish music and folk performers, including Bob Dylan.
+The Clancy Brothers and Tommy Makem took off in terms of popularity, with them performing for John F. Kennedy and on some of the most popular TV shows of the day, including The Ed Sullivan Show, The Tonight Show, The Mike Douglas Show and The Steve Allen Show, and influencing a generation of Irish music and folk performers, including Bob Dylan.
 Their lively renditions of old songs, along with Makem’s knack for penning new material, catapulted the group to stardom, surpassing The Beatles’ sales in Ireland.
 In 1961, Makem and Joan Baez were voted the Most Promising Newcomers on the American Folk Scene at the Newport Folk Festival.

 Makem penned songs that many people incorrectly consider traditional, like “Four Green Fields,” “Gentle Annie,” “The Winds Are Singing Freedom” and “Farewell to Carlingford.”
 He had over 41 commercial releases through several record companies, including Columbia, Tradition, Sony, Shanachie and Blackbird.
 His recordings also appeared on compilations and re-releases through dozens of record companies like Emerald, Rykodisc, CBS, Rego, Laserlight and Philips.

-In 2010, the town of Dover named a bridge after the couple, and Makem’s birth town of Keady, County Armagh, Northern Ireland, erected a community center in his honor in 2015.
+Makem’s wife passed away in 2001 after a bout of lung cancer and Makem died on August 1, 2007 of the same disease.
+Both are buried in St. Mary New Cemetery in Dover and in 2010 the town of Dover named a bridge after the couple.
+In 2015, Makem’s birth town of Keady, County Armagh, Northern Ireland, erected a community center in his honor.

 It could be argued that he did the Customs and Immigration official proud.